 A comprehensive overview of the emergence of powerful states in the Deccan region, post-victory rivalries, Mughal influence, and the rise of the Marathas.

-The Deccan and South India (Up to 1656)
+Expansion and Power Struggles in Deccan and South India (Up to 1656)

-Emergence of Powerful States
+Emergence of Powerful Regional Kingdoms in the Deccan

 Following the breakup of the Bahmani kingdom, three powerful states—Ahmadnagar, Bijapur, and Golconda—emerged.